 Built in 1956 at Doncaster and seating 39 passengers, this coach is the brake-van version of the Tourist Second Open with the same seating arrangement.
 The brake-van on this coach has a secure luggage area for passengers to use.
 Prior to purchase by the KWVR, this coach was one of the last of its type to be in regular passenger service, being used on the West Highland line in Scotland.

-Numbered 35475, this BSK is the only standard gangwayed coach with compartments, all others being of an open configuration.
-Built in 1963 at the former LNWR works in Wolverton, Buckinghamshire and seated, when built, 32 passengers with a large brake van / goods area.
+Numbered 35475, this BSK is the only standard gangway coach with compartments, all others being of an open configuration.
+Built in 1963 at the former LNWR works in Wolverton, Buckinghamshire and seated, when built, 32 passengers with a large brake van/goods area.

 It is believed to have been withdrawn in 1989/90 when in the service of Network South East, the livery it carried when arriving on the KWVR in 2020.
-The carriage had a chequered history after being withdrawn being used by Lancashire Fire & Rescue Service at Washington Hall, Chorley for training in railway incidents.
-In January 2012 the carriage, in rundown condition was purchased by the Embsay & Bolton Abbey Railway where it was stored until purchased by the KWVR.
+The carriage had a chequered history after being withdrawn after being used by Lancashire Fire & Rescue Service at Washington Hall, Chorley, for training in railway incidents.
+In January 2012, the carriage, in rundown condition, was purchased by the Embsay & Bolton Abbey Railway, where it was stored until purchased by the KWVR.

-It had been acknowledged for some time that one of the serious weaknesses in the carriage fleet had been the lack of a second accessible carriage and in addition the railway found itself very short of a second BR Mk 1 corridor brake.
-With this in mind a BSK, suitable to provide a solution to both was sought, the BSK’s large luggage space readily convertible into an attractive spacious wheelchair accessible compartment.
-No. 34575 was surplus to requirements at Embsay and with funds provided by the KWVR Trust and COVID related grants was purchased in 2020 for conversion to an accessible coach.
+It had been acknowledged for some time that one of the serious weaknesses in the carriage fleet had been the lack of a second accessible carriage.
+In addition, the railway found itself very short of a second BR Mk 1 corridor brake.
+With this in mind, a BSK suitable to provide a solution to both was sought, the BSK’s large luggage space readily convertible into an attractive, spacious wheelchair-accessible compartment.
+No. 34575 was surplus to requirements at Embsay and, with funds provided by the KWVR Trust and COVID-related grants, was purchased in 2020 for conversion to an accessible coach.

-The four existing compartments will be restored and a section of the luggage area converted to give the Railway a second accessible coach.
-The photograph below shows the coach after arrival and when body repairs had been started and sections removed as part of its conversion.
+The four existing compartments will be restored, and a section of the luggage area will be converted to give the Railway a second accessible coach.
+The photograph below shows the coach after arrival, body repairs started, and sections removed as part of its conversion.

-A seventh open coach, numbered W1013, and the oldest Mark 1 in preservation, was rebuilt as a Restaurant Car to run paired with a Kitchen Car for dining passengers.
+A seventh open coach numbered W1013, and the oldest Mark 1 in preservation, was rebuilt as a Restaurant Car to run paired with a Kitchen Car for dining passengers.
 These restaurant cars had 16 tables and seating for 48 diners on loose chairs.
 In 1973, it was withdrawn from service and converted for use as a training vehicle for catering staff and based at Marylebone station.
-By 1985, it had fallen out of use and was sent to York where it was purchased by the KWVR.
+By 1985, it had fallen out of use and was sent to York where the KWVR purchased it.

 The coach had been badly vandalised, with all internal fittings missing and most of the windows broken.
-The coach was fitted with seating and tables from a Tourist Second Open coach due to the supplies of the original tables and chairs being unobtainable and it now offers seating for 62 guests, when operating within a dining train or special event or passengers when used on service trains.
+The coach was fitted with seating and tables from a Tourist Second Open coach due to the supplies of the original tables and chairs being unobtainable.
+It now offers seating for 62 guests when operating within a dining train or special event or when used on service trains.

-Built in Birmingham in 1956, coach no. E4304, our eighth TSO, was withdrawn by British Rail at York in 1978 and was sold to Mansfield Brewery who opened a pub and restaurant at the old station at Scholes, near Leeds.
-It was originally intended that the coach would be put onto the old trackbed adjacent to the station building.
-Due to the road bridge over the old trackbed being too weak to be able to do this safely, however, a large pit was dug adjacent to the building and the coach lowered in complete with its bogies and wheel-sets.
+Built in Birmingham in 1956, coach no. E4304, our eighth TSO, was withdrawn by British Rail at York in 1978 and sold to Mansfield Brewery, who opened a pub and restaurant at the old Scholes station near Leeds.
+The coach was originally intended to be put onto the old trackbed adjacent to the station building.
+Due to the road bridge over the old trackbed being too weak to do this safely, a large pit was dug adjacent to the building and the coach lowered in complete with its bogies and wheel-sets.

-A mock railway canopy was built over the roof of the coach and this served as the pub’s restaurant for almost 20 years.
-When the brewery decided to extend its restaurant business, the coach became surplus to requirements and it was offered free of charge to the KWVR in 1988 on the condition that the Railway paid for its removal.
+A mock railway canopy was built over the coach’s roof and served as the pub’s restaurant for almost 20 years.
+When the brewery decided to extend its restaurant business, the coach became surplus to requirements, and it was offered free of charge to the KWVR in 1988 on the condition that the Railway paid for its removal.